kean/articles/2019-09-25-regex-matcher.markdown

 ## The End

-That's all folks!
-I hope you enjoyed this series as much as I did.
-I've learned so much working on this series and I hope you have too.
-If you have any corrections, please feel free to open a [pull-request](https://github.com/kean/kean.github.io) or drop the comment down below.
-Also, I will be glad to discuss this topic on Twitter, you can find me at [@a_grebenyuk](https://twitter.com/a_grebenyuk).
-Alright, let's wrap this up.
-I can't wait to start working on what's next.
+That's all!
+I hope you enjoyed this series.
+I'm pretty sure I got at least some of it wrong.
+If you have any corrections, please feel free to open a [pull-request](https://github.com/kean/kean.github.io) or drop a comment.

 {% include references-start.html %}